JetBrains-Research/astminer/README.md

 If you don't want to use docker, you can always use Gradle tasks.
 It works almost for all parsers and languages as expected.

-There are two different ways to use ASTMiner.
+There are two different ways to use `astminer`.

 ### Use as CLI

-You can run ASTMiner in CLI mode to preprocess your data with already implemented logic.
+You can run `astminer` in CLI mode to preprocess your data with already implemented logic.
 Use special script for it:
 ```shell
 ./cli.sh optionName parameters